 I ignored this innuendo and waited for Captain Nemo's explanation.

-Deliberately lampshaded (along with much else) in John M. Ford's How Much for Just the Planet?.
-The (phony) villain's Card Carrying Villainy prompts a running commentary from the Genre Savvy Aperokei ("A man of your taste would never kill anyone before the last reel"), receiving the pleased response "There's the fellow!
+- Deliberately Lampshaded (along with much else) in John M. Ford's How Much for Just the Planet?.
+The (phony) villain's Card Carrying Villainy prompts a running commentary from Aperokei ("A man of your taste would never kill anyone before the last reel"), receiving the pleased response "There's the fellow!
 I knew a man of your experience had to have seen a few Republic serials."

 "Don't insult my intelligence, Doctor Hoole!
 I may like to gloat over my victims, but do you think I would reveal a secret that important, even to the doomed?
 My employer wouldn't look kindly on that.
 And I don't intend to be killed a second time."